uofa-acm/uofa-acm.github.io/README.md

 Adding Your Talk
 -------------

-the filename of your post should be YYYY-MM-DD-Some-Title.md
+the filename of your post should be YYYY-MM-DD-Some-Title.md, where YYYY-MM-DD is the date of your talk.

-the file should have the following layout:
+###the file should have the following layout:

 \-\-\-